jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Series of Works

 Techvolution: On the Origin of Technological Species presents a new way of understanding human civilization.
-It showcases how our progress is primaryly driven not by our beliefs or ideologies, but by the technologies we create and use.
-In a series of books, we explore how to unleash unprecedented progress by: better understanding ourselves through our tools, learning to use any technology without bias, and work together effectively on a massive scale.
+It showcases how our progress is driven not by our beliefs or ideologies, but by the technologies we create and use.
+In a series of books, we explore how to unleash unprecedented advancement by: better understanding ourselves through our tools, learning to use any technology without bias, and working together effectively on a massive scale.

 **Book 1 - A New Identity:** This foundational work introduces a "technological identity"—the idea that humans are best understood through the tools and technologies we use to house ourselves, earn a living, and in general interact with the world.
 Moving beyond cultural, national, or political identities, it demonstrates how our changing technological capabilities drive human evolution and conflict.
 From stone tools to smartphones, our technological choices shape not just what we can do, but who we should see in the mirror.

 **Book 2 - Mixed Ideological Politics:** This book teaches how to evaluate and use tools based on their effectiveness rather than any ideological associations.
 This is in contrast to today, where we often reject useful technologies simply because they are associated with opposing viewpoints - whether political, cultural, or economic.
+For example, today renewable energy is considered 'green' while diesel trucks are 'conservative' - these pre-defined labels showcase how ideological loyalties blind us to finding the best solutions for our problems.

-**Book 3 - Bumblebee Economics:** Just as diverse creatures like roses, deer, and bumblebees follow simple rules that create vast ecosystems, this book provides the framework for similar technological mass-collaboration.
+**Book 3 - Bumblebee Economics:** Just as diverse creatures like roses, deer, and bumblebees follow simple rules that create vast ecosystems, this book provides the framework for similar technological human mass-collaboration.
 It enables individuals practicing Mixed Ideological Politics to work together seamlessly and thereby allowing our technological world to evolve as naturally as ecosystems do.
+For instance, imagine a world where the friction of repeatedly filling out contact information at every doctor's office, pharmacy, and workplace becomes a thing of the past - replaced by seamlessly evolving technological systems that work as naturally as ecological ones.

 **understand yourself → learn to use different tools → work effectively with others**